sdarlington/sdarlington.github.io/content/posts/2014-04-22-lucky-number-two.md

 [![IMG_7112](https://i0.wp.com/farm8.staticflickr.com/7019/13967450585_9401172a64.jpg?resize=333%2C500&ssl=1)](https://www.flickr.com/photos/stephendarlington/13967450585 "IMG_7112 by Stephen Darlington, on Flickr")

 Less than an hour afterwards I was alone with the baby and mum was walking around, off getting a shower.
-The contrast with the birth of her brother couldn’t have been greater ((Okay, that’s a cliche.
-Certainly Junior’s birth was harder but it could have been a lot worse.)).
+The contrast with the birth of her brother couldn’t have been greater[^1].

 [![IMG_7094](https://i0.wp.com/farm3.staticflickr.com/2935/13944354306_96a3b79df9.jpg?resize=500%2C333&ssl=1)](https://www.flickr.com/photos/stephendarlington/13944354306 "IMG_7094 by Stephen Darlington, on Flickr")